-P2P payments increased substantially during the pandemic, with Venmo processing $159 billion in transactions in 2020, an increase of 59% over the prior year.
-Zelle®, with the added advantage of being embedded into many popular credit union and banks’ mobile banking apps, processed a record $307 billion, representing 58% growth in year-over-year transaction volume.
+P2P payments increased substantially during the pandemic, with Venmo processing $230 billion in payment volumes in 2021, an increase up of 44% from the previous year.
+Zelle®, with the added advantage of being embedded into many popular credit unions and banks’ mobile banking apps, processed a record $490 billion, representing 62% growth in year-over-year transactions.

 Why is P2P fraud growing?

 P2P fraud is taking off because savvy fraudsters tend to go where the action is.
-With younger generations embracing this convenient channel over older payment methods like plastic cards, cash and checks, adoption rates have ballooned.
-Unfortunately, recent efforts by providers in this space to make the channel even faster and more convenient to use are hampering P2P fraud prevention efforts.
+Younger generations are embracing this convenient channel over traditional payment methods.

 The advent of fast funds, where users have the option to pay a 1% fee to have funds immediately credited to their bank account is further pressuring issuing financial institutions to authenticate transactions quickly.
-As issuers are generally responsible for any fraud-related losses, this puts them between a rock and a hard place.
-With Zelle® and other popular P2P platforms, dispute timeframes for each platform are driving the need for users to identify transactions and report fraud quickly to offer any chance at recovering funds.
+This puts issuers between a rock and hard place, with the expectation for quick funds availability but the possibility of fraud losses for both customers and the issuers.

 How do fraudsters commit P2P fraud?

-Criminals are using several methods to commit P2P fraud.
 Some use “friendly fraud” social engineering tactics, like messaging a user requesting that they deposit the fraudster’s check in their account and then send the funds back to the requester via a P2P app.
 The fraudster then promises to send the victim $500 as “payment” for the transaction.
-Of course, the fraudster never sends the payment and the original check bounces, leaving the member (and the credit union) on the hook for the funds.
+Of course, the fraudster never sends the payment and the original check bounces, leaving the member (or the credit union) on the hook for the funds.

-Some credit unions are also seeing a rise in incidents of structuring, where deposits are made just below the $10,000 currency transaction threshold to evade IRS reporting requirements.
-Cash App from Square has proven particularly popular for this purpose.
+Credit unions are also seeing a rise in incidents of structuring, this is where deposits are made just below the $10,000 currency transaction threshold to evade IRS reporting requirements.

 Unfortunately, with P2P fraud, fraudsters no longer need to obtain a user’s card number to steal funds.
-If they are able to hack into a member’s smartphone or mobile device, they can easily gain access to the user’s digital wallet app and transfer funds in their name.
+If they can hack into a member’s smartphone or mobile device, they can easily gain access to the user’s digital wallet app and transfer funds in their name.